 Family and Medical Leave (FMLA) provides up to 12 (or 26, as appropriate) workweeks of unpaid, job-protected leave in a 12-month period for one of the following qualifying reasons:

-- Birth and care for a newborn; Maternity and Paternity Leave weblink.
+- Birth and care for a newborn; (see also Paid Parental Leave)

 - Care for a child, spouse, or parent with a serious health condition;